streamlit/streamlit/docs/getting_started.md

 - Your favorite IDE or text editor
 - [Python 3.6 or later](https://www.python.org/downloads/)
 - [PIP](https://pip.pypa.io/en/stable/installing/)
-- [Streamlit](index.md) — This one's kind of important, so don't forget to install.

 If you haven't already, take a few minutes to read through [Main concepts](main_concepts.md) to understand Streamlit's data flow model.